AmalDarKhalil/AmalDarKhalil/README.md

 I am Amal Dar Khalil
-🔭 I have 3+ years of experience working as a software engineer 💁‍♂️ I also worked as a teaching assistant at Birzeit University in the electrical and computer department 💻 I am currently working as a .net backend developer
+🔭 I have 3+ years of experience working as a software engineer 💁‍♂️ I also worked as a teaching assistant at Birzeit University in the electrical and computer department 💻 I also worked as .net backend developer for +2 years 💻 I am currently working as a backend engineer using Elixir
 ⚡ Fun fact: Still watch cartoons :3

 <br />